 The verse above reminds us of something similar that happened as far back as creation, when God breathed life into the lifeless body of clay that He had made for Adam.
 (See Genesis 2:7) Both Adam and Eve already existed, created in the image of God, and since God is Spirit, they were spirit-beings too.
 They were alive spiritually, but had no bodies yet.
 (There is a difference between spirit, soul and body)

-God warned Adam that he would surely die if he disobeyed His command not to eat of the tree of knowledge of good and evil in the garden.
-Adam disobeyed that one command that God gave him, but he did not die – physically.
-Adam died spiritually when he became separated from fellowship with God, the Source of life.
-Since all of us were born from spiritually dead Adam, we were born after his kind – spiritually dead children.
+God warned Adam that he would die if he disobeyed His command not to eat of the tree of knowledge of good and evil.
+But he disobeyed that one command, and died spiritually as he became separated from fellowship with God, the Source of life.
+Since all of us were born from spiritually dead Adam, we are of his kind – spiritually dead offspring.

 As it is written: “There is none righteous, no, not one; there is none who understands; there is none who seeks after God.
 (Romans 3:10-11)

 Then Jesus came to seek and save the lost.
-It was not the Father’s will for mankind – made in His image – to be separated from Him.
-Jesus paid the penalty for our sin and opened the door for us to be reconciled with our Creator again.
-After He rose from the dead, He breathed on His disciples, and, just as it happened with Adam, they were made alive again.
+It was not the Father’s will for mankind–made in His image–to be separated from Him.
+Jesus paid the penalty for our sin, and opened the door for us to be reconciled with our Creator again.
+After He rose from the dead, He breathed on His disciples, and, just as it happened with Adam in the beginning, they were made alive again.

 This is one of the wonderful truths of Christianity!
-But, although the disciples received the Holy Spirit and through Him newness of life, Jesus commanded them to wait in Jerusalem until they received the promise from the Father.
-The disciples and some other believers, 120 in total, withdrew in the upper room and spent the time praying.
+But, although the disciples received the Holy Spirit–and through Him newness of life–Jesus commanded them to wait in Jerusalem until they received the promise from the Father.
+A group of 120 believers withdrew in the Upper Room, and spent the time praying.
 All of these men and women were already renewed to newness of life by faith in Jesus and the work of the Holy Spirit.

 When the Day of Pentecost had fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.
 (Acts 2:1-4)

-The same people who received the Holy Spirit when Jesus breathed on them to receive the Holy Spirit, now received what John the Baptist called the baptism in the Holy Spirit.
+The same people who received the Holy Spirit when Jesus breathed on them, now received what John the Baptist called the baptism in the Holy Spirit.
+That life-giving breath of Jesus turned into a rushing mighty wind–more of the same!
 Jesus said, “But you shall receive power when the Holy Spirit has come upon you…” (Acts 1:8) The disciples had two distinct experiences with the Holy Spirit.

-After Peter explained what happened in the upper room, some of the men were touched in the heart and wanted to know what they could do.
+After Peter explained to the crowd outside what had happened in the Upper Room, some of them were touched in the heart, and wanted to know what they could do.
 Peter answered: